VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

 Assumptions
 ***********

-  1. User has api key for accessing weather api for a specific weather data provider
+  1. User has api key for accessing weather api for a specific weather data provider, if a key is required.
   2. Different weather agent might have different requirement for how input locations     are specified.
 For example NOAA expects a station id, weatherbit.io accepts zip code.
 Users can get the location format accepted by an agent by calling getLocationSpecification
   3. Not all features might be implemented by a specific weather agent.
 For example NOAA doesn’t make history data available using their weather api.
   4. Concrete agents could expose additional apis/features
-  5. Data returned will be based on standard names tables.
-Only point names not mapped to a standard name would be returned as is.
+  5. Data returned will be based on standard names provided by the CF standard names table (see Ontology).
+Any points with a name not mapped to a standard name would be returned as is.

 ********